Ashbourne has a long tradition of offering all Classical subjects and providing courses that are tailored to suit the needs and interests of students.

 Examining such ancient and classical civilisations reveals how Western culture, as we know it now, began particularly in relation to literature, art, politics, philosophy and theatre.
 So it is a great course for those also studying English, Drama, Politics, Philosophy, Art and History of Art.

 Universities are keen to attract more students to study Classics as it is a rather undersubscribed course.

 Which syllabus do we follow?

 Ashbourne follows the OCR specification for Classical Civilisation.
-There is a new linear syllabus from September 2017.

 What is covered in the course?

 Students will study a selection of ancient texts and explore their literary, social and historical contexts as well as examining the techniques playwrights employ to create tragedy and comedy.